Email

 • b.
 Define burnout and compassion fatigue.

 • c.
-Demonstrate knowledge of safety procedures when in a client’s home or traveling in a vehicle.
+Demonstrate knowledge of safety procedures when in a client’s home, walking a pet or driving a vehicle.

 C. Domain: Business Operations